ap-1/langchain-upstash-redis/README.md

-# Retaining Chat History using LangChain and Upstash Redis
+# Retaining Chat History Using LangChain and Upstash Redis

 LangChain provides a simple interface to conduct conversations between a human and an AI.
 It can be easily configured to use `BufferMemory`, enabling you to store conversation history in memory.
 This may be satisfactory for some use cases, but your apps may also require long-term persistence of chat history.
 Fortunately, it is just as straightforward to swap this out for an Upstash Redis instance.